 Checking for Moisture Issues

 Checking for any moisture issues on your cold walls is vital before starting the insulation process.
+Using moisture-resistant materials can enhance energy efficiency and prevent damp issues.
 Damp surfaces can lead to mould growth, posing health risks and compromising the structural integrity of your walls.
 Making sure your wall is dry before applying insulation boards will help prevent future problems.

 Proper ventilation is a key factor in managing moisture levels.
 Without adequate ventilation, even well-insulated walls can attract moisture, leading to dampness and mould.
 Addressing existing moisture problems and ensuring proper ventilation in the area are necessary to maintain a healthy and comfortable living environment.